cepalle/red-tetris/README.md

 ```

 1. We use a special middleware to set up hooks in action’s workflow.
-2. We need root reducer, but can use any kind of reducer
+2. We use here the  root reducer, but it can be replaced by  any kind of reducer
 3. target is to check updates in our store, so we have to create a store for each check (`it()`), `configureStore` is a store helper.

 *configureStore* :